 After you’ve proclaimed your vows of Aloha (love) you are asked to hold a lava rock to symbolize your vows and marriage and together wrap the lava rock in a ti leaf a traditional Hawaiian practice to bring protection and luck to the couple and their marriage then the wrapped lava rock is left at the ceremony location as an offering from the couple.

 You are proclaimed married ~ Ka Honi Mai Me Ke Aloha ~ And with love is a kiss!

 A shower of flowers for a spectacular ending and then it is time to celebrate!

 I provide all items for the ceremony.
 This VIP Oahu Beach Wedding Experience filled with beautiful Hawaii wedding traditions.

 The deluxe wedding/elopement package includes personalized non-religious wedding ceremony written and officiated by Licensed Hawaii Wedding Officiant Kim Crinella, fresh flowers for the circle of flowers, fresh basic orchid leis for the lei exchange, use of my wooden bowls for the sand unity ceremony, a vile to take some of your sand home as a keepsake, fresh loose blooms or petals for a shower of flowers, and a lava rock with fresh ti leaf.
 (Below is additional information about each tradition. )

 The couple may choose any beach on the island of Oahu for their ceremony.
-If a use permit is required for a beach it is the couples responsibility to obtain the use permit from the city and county.
+If a use permit is required for the beach chosen I will obtain the use permit from the city and county.
 I do not get permits for State Beach Parks.
-I am happy to recommend a beach that does not require a use permit once the deposit to secure the day and time has been paid.
+I am happy to recommend beaches that do and/or does not require a use permit once the deposit to secure the day and time has been paid.

 $808 plus tax